 When the officer asks for your license and registration, be sure to remain calm and refrain from making any sudden movements when handing them over.
-It may be because you are nervous, but you don’t want the officer to think you may be a threat.
+Although you may be nervous, you don’t want the officer to think you present a threat.

-Remember to remain respectful and polite, even if the officer is not – and even if you end up being arrested.
-Being rude or insubordinate can only hurt your case and your defense strategy.
+Remember to remain respectful and polite, even if the officer is not or you end up being arrested.
+Being rude or insubordinate will only hurt your case and your defense strategy.

 You Have the Right to Remain Silent